-Hotel Reservations - Omega will confirm hotels (for federal government travelers on official business) that are compliant with Federal Travel Regulation (FTR).
-Using the Global Distribution System (GDS), Federal Travel Directory, and Omega's Government Travel and Hotel EDirectory, we will give first consideration to facilities that offer the FedRooms rate, or assist in securing the best non-government rate available at the time of booking.
+HOTEL RESERVATIONS - Omega will confirm hotels (for federal government travelers on official business) that are compliant with the Federal Travel Regulation (FTR).
+Using the Global Distribution System (GDS), Federal Travel Directory, and Omega's Government Travel and Hotel negotiated hotel program, we will give first consideration to facilities that offer the FedRooms rate, or assist in securing the best non-government rate available at the time of booking.

-Late Arrival Reservations - If you are arriving after 6 p.m., most hotels require a credit card guarantee.
-If, for any reason, you change travel plans, please advise Omega or the hotel directly by the established check-in time (in most cases, by 4:00 p.m. hotel time).
-Failure to do so will result in a one-night accommodation cost.
-For your protection, always note the date, cancellation number (if applicable), and name of the person changing or canceling your reservation.
+LATE ARRIVAL RESERVATIONS - If you are arriving after 4 p.m., most hotels require a credit card guarantee.
+If; for any reason, your plans change, please advise Omega or the hotel directly by the established check-in time (in most cases, by 4:00 p.m. hotel time).
+Most hotels are moving to a 48 hr. cancellation policy, it is the traveler’s responsibility to confirm these policies.
+Failure to do so could result in one or more night deposit not being returned.
+For your protection, always note the date, cancellation number (if applicable), and the name of the person changing or canceling your reservation.

 A non-contract carrier offers a lower fare to the general public, the use of which will result in a lower total trip cost to the Government, to include the combined costs of transportation, lodging, meals, and related expenses. *This exception does not apply if the contract carrier(s) offers a comparable fare and has seats available at that fare, or if the lower fare offered by a non-contract carrier is restricted to government and military travelers on official business and may only be purchased with a GTR or government credit card, e.g., 'YDG', 'MDG', 'QDG', 'VDG', and similar fares.